fruit-bat/pico-zxspectrum/docs/updates.md

 ## Updates
+21/04/24

+* 720x576x50Hz option now available for VGA and HDMI builds
+* Ringo support on LCD, VGA and HMDI firmware

+14/04/24

+Finally, some 50Hz display builds!

+* Updates to HDMI firmware and Pimoroni Pico Demo VGA board:
+  * Added support for Ringo's low res mode
+  * 720x576x50Hz display mode

+The patch to make Ringo looks to see if the display is flipping every 4 lines and if so it switches to doing so with precise timing.
+It's a hack, but Ringo is a nice game and I'm happy to see it working.

+I'll try to add 50Hz modes to the remaing VGA boards when I get time.

+01/04/24
+* New firmware with audio over HDMI
+* New interrupt mode based on CPU cycle count (now default)
+* New menu item to toggle interrupt between CPU cycle count and VSYNC
+* Improved PWM audio output (samples now buffered)

+Thanks to [ikjordan](https://github.com/ikjordan) for his audio additions to [PicoDVI](https://github.com/ikjordan/PicoDVI).

 01/04/24
 * New firmware with audio over HDMI
 * New interrupt mode based on CPU cycle count (now default)